 The Spiritual Combat

-Like all books, The Spiritual Combat was written in a particular cultural context.
-It uses terminology and reflects attitudes that some people today might find offensive.
-Readers who are not used to thinking while they read, or to being generous to the intentions of the author, may have a hard time with this book.
-In particular, the term "hatred of oneself" should not be taken too literally.
-It has real meaning in the spiritual life, but it is not akin to the hatred nursed by a person who wishes to end the life of another.
+Like all books, The Spiritual Combat was written in a particular cultural context, and some might find its terminology or attitudes offensive.
+Readers unused to thinking while they read, or to generosity to the author, may have a hard time with this book.
+For example, the term “hatred of oneself”, or “self-hatred”, should not be taken too literally.
+Its meaning in the spiritual life is not akin to the hatred nursed by a person who wishes to end the life of another; to the contrary, self-hatred and the self-denial that accompany it can be, strange as it may sound, one of the highest forms of self-love.

 This series of web pages constitutes a work-in-progress.
-I translate a chapter here & there in my spare time as a hobby -- after all, my job at NC State is that of a mathematician, not a translator of religious works -- so if it does not yet appear complete, that is for good reason.
+I translate a chapter here and there in my spare time as a hobby — after all, my job at NC State at North Carolina Wesleyan College at the University of Southern Mississippi at Peraton Engineering is that of a mathematician, not a translator of religious works — so if it does not yet appear complete (or even particularly good), that is for good reason.

 Additional Notes

-The Italian edition I am translating adds notes that cross-reference the Scriptures.
-I have no idea if such references were in Scupoli's original writing, although it wouldn't surprise me: part of Theatine communal life was to have the Scriptures read aloud at their common meals.
-In any case, I have cross-referenced them to the precise chapter & verse of the NIV edition at www.BibleGateway.com.
+The Italian edition I am translating has notes that cross-reference the Scriptures.
+I have no idea if such notes were in Scupoli’s original writing, but I have added links to the precise chapter and verse of the NIV edition at www.BibleGateway.com.
 Scupoli would not have used the NIV, of course; he would have used the Latin Vulgate.
-While this is available at BibleGateway, I don't see the point in cross-referencing Latin in an English translation.
-I would prefer to cross-references the American bishops' official translation of the bible, but their site isn't anywhere as sophisticated as BibleGateway.
+While this is also available at BibleGateway, I don’t see the point in cross-referencing Latin in an English translation.
+I would prefer to cross-references the American bishops’ official translation, but when I started this translation their site wasn’t anywhere as sophisticated as BibleGateway.
+Now that their site is somewhat improved I may change back, but they've changed the way to link to their translation at least once, and the new method is incompatible with the old one, whereas the BibleGateway links still “just work”.

 Here and there I add some commentary, in the form of footnotes.